Good Locations for Winter Bird Watching in or

 Swimming River Reservoir in Lincroft-Colts Neck, New Jersey: In winter season, there are

 many colorful waterfowl at Swimming River Reservoir in Lincroft-Colts Neck area.
-I have also seen a
+I have also seen a bald

 http://